nategaulke/personal-website/README.md

 # My Personal Website

-This is the code website of my personal website.
+This is the code of my personal website.
 My website includes a short introduction as well as some experiences and projects I wish to highlight.
 While the code portion is completed for this project, I will hopefully add more experiences and projects! :)

 ## Installation